 The requirements consist of a basic component and an advanced component.
 All courses must be at the 1000 level or higher.
-However, students lacking preparation to take 1000-level courses may elect to take, for Master's credit, one intermediate-level course from the set of courses CSCI 220, CSCI 320, CSCI 330, CSCI 450, and CSCI 510, as long as they also take a 1000-level course for which the intermediate-level course is a prerequiste.
 All courses must be completed with a grade of B or better.

-All courses in a student's program must be approved by the director of the master's program (as well as by the student's advisor).
+The courses in student's program must be approved by the director of the Master's program (as well as by the sutdent's advisor).

 The basic component consists of six courses.
-At least two of the courses must be at the 2000 level.
-Normally none of these courses may be reading and research courses (such as CSCI 2980).
-Under no circumstances may more than one of these courses be reading and research courses.
+None of these courses may be reading and research courses (such as CSCI 2980).

 The six courses are chosen as follows:

-Two must be CS courses that form a coherent major.
-Examples of such majors will appear on our web page.
+- Two must be CS courses that form a coherent major.
+Examples of such majors appears on our web page.

-One must be a CS course that complements the major.
-Examples will appear on our web page.
+- One must be a CS courses in an area that's substantially different from the major.
+Examples appear on our web page.

-Complete a thesis supervised and approved by her or his advisor.
+- Complete a project supervised and approved by her or his advisor.

-Complete a project supervised and approved by her or his advisor.
+- Complete a project supervised and approved by her or his advisor, and complete an internship.

-Students entering the master's program typically have one of two goals: they intend to pursue a research career in computer science and are preparing themselves to enter a Ph.D. program, or they intend to become professional computer scientists and pursue a career in industry.
-In both cases, students should take a collection of courses that not only gives them strength in a particular area of computer science, but also includes complementary areas that familiarize them with other ways of thinking about the field.
+Students entering the Master's program typically have one of two goals: they intend to pursue research in Computer Science and are preparing themselves to enter Ph.D. programs, or they intend to become professional computer scientists and pursue careers in industry.
+In both cases, students should take collections of courses that not only give them strength in particular areas of Computer Science, but also include complementary areas that familiarize them with other ways of thinking about the field.
 For example, a student whose interests are in the practical aspects of designing computer systems should certainly take courses in this area, but should also be exposed to the mindset of theoretical computer science.
 In a rapidly changing discipline, there is much cross-fertilization among areas and students should have some experience in doing advanced work in areas not directly related to their own.

 A student whose goal is to be a professional computer scientist should have some professional experience as part of her or his preparation.
-A certain amount of basic coursework is required before a student can qualify for a pedagogically useful internship.
-Students with limited experience in computer science should take a few advanced computer science courses before embarking on an internship.
+A certain amount of coursework is required before a student can qualify for a pedagogically useful internship.
+Students with limited experience in Computer Science should take a few advanced Computer Science courses before embarking on an internship.
 Other students, particularly those whose undergraduate degrees were at Brown, will have had internship experiences while undergraduates.
 Internships provide insights for subsequent courses and project work at Brown.
 Students without such experiences are at a disadvantage with respect to their peers.
-Thus we strongly encourage students who have not had such experience to choose option 3, for which an internship is required.
+Thus we strongly encourage students who have not had such experience to choose of of options 2, 4, and 6, for which internships are required.

-Some of our students are pursuing a master's on a part-time basis while concurrently working in the computer industry.
+Some of our students are pursuing a Master's on a part-time basis while concurrently working in the computer industry.
 Such students often are working as part of teams in their companies on major projects and don't need additional project experience at Brown.
-What is most important for them is to take additional advanced courses to extend their expertise in their areas of interest.
-These students, rather than complete a project at Brown, may elect to take two 2000-level courses instead.
+What is most important for them is to take additional courses to extend their expertise in their areas of interest.
+These students, rather than complete a project at Brown, may elect to take two such courses instead.

 A Master's degree normally requires three to four semesters of full-time study, depending upon one's preparation.
 One is considered a full-time student if one takes at least two courses one's first semester, two courses one's second semester, three courses one's third semester, and one course one's fourth semester.